Participant Hassan and his little sister stand outside their home in Afghanistan.

 Our work in Afghanistan

 War Child has been in Afghanistan since 2002.
-We started our work in the city of Herat, in the Western region, implementing food security and livelihoods projects with internally displaced families.
-In 2007, we expanded to the eastern and central regions to cover three key areas: protection, education, and livelihoods - as well as broader issues like advocacy and gender discrimination.
-Currently, War Child’s programmes are delivered with partner organisations in the western provinces of Herat, Badghis, Farah, and Ghor.
+We started our work in the city of Herat, in the Western region, providing food, cash assistance and vocational training to internally displaced families.
+In 2007, we expanded this work to the eastern and central regions, alongside child protection and education projects, as well as broader issues like advocacy and gender discrimination.
+In 2023, we gave urgent support to communities affected by the devastating earthquakes in Herat province.
+Currently, all of War Child’s programmes are in the western provinces of Herat, Badghis, Farah, and Ghor.

 Jawad smiling in Afghanistan.